JBGruber/LexisNexisTools/README.md

 ### Rename Files

-‘LexisNexis’ does not give the TXT files proper names.
-The function `lnt_rename()` renames files to a standard format:
-“searchTerm\_startDate-endDate\_documentRange.txt” (e.g.,
-“Obama\_20091201-20100511\_1-500.txt”).
-Note, that this will not work if your TXT files lack a cover page with this information.
+‘LexisNexis’ does not give its files proper names.
+The function `lnt_rename()` renames files to a standard format: For TXT files this format is “searchTerm\_startDate-endDate\_documentRange.txt” (e.g., “Obama\_20091201-20100511\_1-500.txt”) (for other file types the format is similar but depends on what information is available).
+Note, that this will not work if your files lack a cover page with this information.
 Currently, it seems, like ‘LexisNexis’ only delivers those cover pages when you first create a link to your search (“link to this search” on the results page), follow this link, and then download the TXT files from there (see here for a [visual explanation](https://github.com/JBGruber/LexisNexisTools/wiki/Downloading-TXT-Files-From-Nexis)).
 If you do not want to rename files, you can skip to the next section.
 The rest of the package’s functionality stays untouched by whether you